ivanprytula/python-interview-prep/snake_path/pages/knowledge-base.md

 * Phishing or capturing login credentials or other useful information of the user are common and MITM(Man in the Middle) attacks are common.

-Multithreaded Programming
+### Multithreading Programming

-Q: Can you write multithreading applications in Python?
+#### Q: Can you write multithreading applications in Python?
 What is the difference between multithreading, multiprocessing?

 There are two types of multitasking in OS:

 * Thread-based parallelism (Multithreading)
-* Process-based parallelism (Multiprocessing) Multithreading in Python is sort of a myth.
+* Process-based parallelism (Multiprocessing)

+Multithreading in Python is sort of a myth.

 There's technically nothing forbidding multiple threads from trying to access the same resource at the same time.
 The result is usually not desirable, so things like locks, mutexes, and resource managers were developed.
-They're all different ways to ensure that only one thread can access a given CPU resource at a time (aka GIL).
+They're all different ways to ensure **that only one thread can access a given CPU resource at a time** (aka GIL).
 In essence, they make threads play nice together.
 However, if a lot of the threads' time is spent waiting for resources, you're not getting any benefits from multithreading, and you'd be better off writing a single-threaded program instead (or restructuring your program to avoid the waiting).
 “True” multithreading can be used only when the dependency between individual threads does not exist.

 That being said, in CPython (the most prevalent Python implementation), there's this evil necessity called the Global Interpreter Lock (GIL).
 In order to make the dynamic memory management in CPython work correctly, the GIL prevents multiple threads from running Python code at the same time.
 This is because CPython's dynamic memory management is not thread-safe - it can have those same problems of multiple threads accessing (or worse, disposing) the same resource at the same time.
 Python threads still work for I/O bound tasks as opposed to CPU bound tasks which may cause deadlocks and race conditions.

 The GIL was a compromise between the 2 extremes of not allowing multi-threaded code, and having the dynamic memory management be very bulky and slow.

 Jython, IronPython (but not PyPy) don't have a GIL, because the platforms they are built on (Java, .NET) handle dynamic memory management differently, and so can safely run the Python code in multiple threads at the same time.

 There are reasons to use the threading package.
 If you want to run some things simultaneously, and efficiency is not a concern, then it's totally fine and convenient.
 Or if you are running code that needs to wait for something (like some IO) then it could make a lot of sense.
 But the threading library won't let you use extra CPU cores.

 Multi-threading can be outsourced to the OS (by doing multi-processing), some external application that calls your Python code (eg, Spark or Hadoop), or some code that your Python code calls (eg, you could have your Python code call a C function that does the expensive multi-threaded stuff).

 If you're using CPython, it's highly recommended to use the multiprocessing module instead.
 Rather than running multiple threads, it runs multiple processes (each with their own GIL, so they can all run at the same time).
 It's much more effective than multithreading.
 The alternative is to write your multithreaded code in C/C++ as an extension, because native code is not subject to the GIL.
 However, that's usually a lot more work, and the payoff is usually not worth the effort.

-  Q: Explain the basic primitives and multithreading concept of Python What Is a Thread?
+#### Q: Explain the basic primitives and multithreading concept of Python

+thread
-  A thread is a separate flow of execution.
+: A thread is a separate flow of execution.
 This means that your program will have two things happening at once.
 But for most Python 3 implementations the different threads do not actually execute at the same time: they merely appear to.

 It’s tempting to think of threading as having two (or more) different processors running on your program, each one doing an independent task at the same time.
 That’s almost right.
 The threads may be running on different processors, but they